 Edwin Gyimah’s Sister Begs for Forgiveness: “Felicia Is Very Calm Today”

-Former Black Stars player Edwin Gyimah’s sister has pleaded with him for forgiveness following a tense family dispute involving hijacking the footballer’s residence.
+Former Black Stars player Edwin Gyimah’s sister has pleaded with him for forgiveness following a tense family dispute involving allegedly claiming the footballer’s residence.

 The emotional appeal was made live on air during an interview with renowned Ghanaian radio presenter Auntie Naa after her crew, together with some police officers, stormed the house of the embattled footballer to evacuate his family.

-The development follows an earlier appearance by the football star on Auntie Naa’s popular radio programme, where he reported that his mother and elder sister had allegedly taken over his property, a house he personally built for over ten years.
+The development follows an earlier appearance by the football star on the popular radio programme, where he claimed that his mother and elder sister had taken over his property, a house he personally built for over 10 years.

-Earlier attempts by the radio host to mediate an amicable resolution reportedly failed, as the family refused to reach an agreement.
-This led to the involvement of law enforcement officers to help restore order and address the property dispute.
+Earlier attempts by Auntie Naa to mediate an amicable resolution reportedly failed, as the family refused to reach an agreement, leading law enforcement officers to help restore order and address the property dispute.

-In the aftermath of the house raid, the sister, identified as Felicia, broke down and appealed for reconciliation, expressing regret over the situation.
+In the aftermath of the house raid, footage surfaced reportedly showing Gyimah's sister, identified as Felicia, breaking down and appealing for reconciliation, expressing regret over the situation.

-“Gyimah is my sibling and I love him from the bottom of my heart.
+“Gyimah is my sibling, and I love him from the bottom of my heart.
 Whatever it is, I am asking for forgiveness.
-He is my younger brother,” she said during the interview live on radio after the Ghana Police and Auntie Naa's team raided the house to evacuate them.
+He is my younger brother.”

-Auntie Naa, in her attempt to bring peace between the parties, has called for the house keys to be handed over to footballer Gyimah and urged that he be given time to make further decisions in his own best interest.
+Auntie Naa, in her attempt to bring peace between the parties, has called for the house keys to be handed over to Gyimah and said he must be given time to make further decisions in his own best interest.

 The matter continues to generate discussion as both sides navigate a deeply personal and emotional family dispute.